colindean/talks/bio.md

 ## Last update

-`2020-01-18 12:38 EST`
+`2022-01-12 10:33 EST`

 ## Short bio

 ### Third person

-Colin Dean is a software engineer and community builder from Pittsburgh, Pennsylvania in the United States.
+Colin Dean is a software engineer, community builder, and non-profit leader from Pittsburgh, Pennsylvania in the United States.

 ### First person

-I am a software engineer and community builder from Pittsburgh, Pennsylvania in the United States.
+I am a software engineer, community builder, and non-profit leader from Pittsburgh, Pennsylvania in the United States.

 ## Medium bio